dbslm31/dbslm31/README.md

 ---
 ## 🤪 Fun facts about me :
-- ⚡️ I made my first weebsite at 13 years old & it was an Harry Potter Webzine
+- ⚡️ I made my first website at 13 years old & it was an Harry Potter Webzine
 - 🧋 I collect teas from around the world but I'm always going for coffee
 - 💃🏻 I can dance salsa, bachata and kizomba